 Most of us would assume if asked, that babies have the same number of bones as adults.
 Some of us would know that the bone plates of a baby’s skull have yet not fused, so, technically, their skull has more bones than that of an adult.
 But, few people actually know that babies have more bones overall.

 Yes, you read that right, babies have more bones than adults.

 Way more.
 Let me explain.

 How Many Bones Does A Baby Have?

-At birth, a baby has 300 bones, which is almost 100 more bones than an adult.
-In order to grow in the confined space of the womb and to make the journey through the birth canal, a baby’s bones are softer and are more like a series of bones which later fuse together.
+At birth, a baby has 300 bones which is almost 100 more bones than an adult.
+In order to grow within the confined space of the womb and to make the journey through the birth canal, a baby’s bones are softer, more like a series of bones which later fuse together.

 How Many Bones Do Babies Have At Birth?

 You may already know that an adult has 206 bones, but we are actually born with 300 bones (1).

 How is this possible?
 Shouldn’t a baby have the same number of bones as an adult?

 Or, why wouldn’t a baby have fewer bones than an adult at birth?.
 Infants have less hair and fewer teeth, so why would they have more bones?